adamrushuk/adamrushuk.github.io/_posts/2020-07-05-interactive-debugging-within-a-jenkins-container-running-on-kubernetes.md

     ```

 1. Attach to the screen session:
-**NOTE**: Initially, when you enter the container shell, you won't see any CI job environment changes
+(**NOTE**: Initially, when you enter the container shell, you won't see any CI job environment changes)
-{: .notice--info}

     ```bash
     # show env vars